 Unfortunately, there are a lot of scammers out there who are trying to sell international driving permits.
 Some of these are outright scams where you will not receive any kind of valid license or permit.

-Others out there would charge exorbitant fees for processing your application.
-That’s why I would stick with just trying to get your permit through AAA because I think that is the easiest route to go.
+Others out there will charge exorbitant fees for processing your application.
+That’s why I would stick with just trying to get your permit through AAA or AATA because I think that is the easiest route to go.

 9 Tips for renting cars in foreign countries